Walking along Sermilik Fjord

 Detailed itinerary

-Day 1: Kulusuk
+Day 1: Flight Keflavik - Kulusuk

+You will fly by plane from Keflavik International Airport (Iceland) to Kulusuk Airport (Greenland).
 After arrival in Kulusuk, we walk to the village, to our accommodation (1h walk).
 Kulusuk is situated on an island surrounded in three directions with other islands and mountain peaks.
 It is the home to about 250 people, many of them hunters and fishermen.
 After lunch, we take a walk in the village and its surroundings, get to know its story and admire the landscape and the icebergs in the sea (2 hours walk).
 Free time in the late afternoon.
 Night in a hut-style accommodation in a traditional local house.

 Day 2: Kulusuk Island